vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 "But here's the thing that makes me mad: <br>
 I think the dog had more of Her <br>
 than me.
 That's how it lost its fur. <br>
-I’m too shrewd for the game She had."
+I'm too shrewd for the game She had."

-The snake went on: “But now I’m skint.” <br>
+The snake went on: "But now I'm skint." <br>
-Then: “It’s called Sir Bitch, has no grace. <br>
+Then: "It's called Sir Bitch, has no grace. <br>
 It drank Her broth, wants on its face, <br>
-from Her source, if you got my hint.”
+from Her source, if you got my hint."

 I had asked 'why' 'cause I know that's <br>
 what all boys and girls want to know. <br>